-Home to the best selling brands in the industry, Douglas Dynamics, Inc. (the "Company," "we," "us," "our") is North America's premier manufacturer of vehicle attachments and equipment.
+Home to the best-selling brands in the industry, Douglas Dynamics, Inc. (the "Company," "we," "us," "our") is North America's premier manufacturer and up-fitter of commercial work truck attachments and equipment.
 For more than 65 years, the Company has been innovating products that enable end users to perform their jobs more efficiently and effectively, providing opportunities for businesses to increase profitability.
 Our commitment to continuous improvement enables us to consistently produce high quality products and drive shareholder value.
-The Douglas Dynamics portfolio includes snow and ice management attachments sold under the BLIZZARD, FISHER, SNOWEX and WESTERN brands, turf care equipment under the TURFEX brand, and industrial maintenance equipment under the SWEEPEX brand.
-On December 31, 2014, we completed our acquisition of Henderson by merging a wholly-owned subsidiary of the Company with and into Henderson pursuant to a merger agreement.
-The acquisition provides the Company with Henderson's diverse product portfolio including ice control equipment, snow plows, dump bodies, muni-bodies, and replacement parts.
-Additionally, as a result of the Henderson acquisition, the Company acquired Henderson's brands, and access to Henderson's network of authorized dealers.
-We operate as a single segment.
+The Douglas Dynamics portfolio of products and services is separated into two segments: First, the Work Truck Attachments segment, which includes manufactured snow and ice control attachments sold under the FISHER®, HENDERSON®, SNOWEX® and WESTERN® brands.
+Second, the Work Truck Solutions segment, which includes the up-fit of market leading attachments and storage solutions for commercial work vehicles under the DEJANA® brand and its related sub-brands.
+The Work Truck Solutions segment was established as a result of the acquisition of substantially all of the assets of Dejana Truck & Utility Equipment Company, Inc. and certain entities directly or indirectly owned by Peter Paul Dejana Family Trust Dated 12/31/98 (such assets, "Dejana") in July 2016.
+For additional financial information regarding our reportable business segments, see Note 15 of the Notes to Consolidated Financial Statements of this report.

-We offer a broad product line of snowplows and sand and salt spreaders for light trucksthat we believe to be the most complete line offered in the U.S. and Canadian markets.
+In our Work Truck Attachments segment, we offer a broad product line of snowplows and sand and salt spreaders for light and heavy duty trucks that we believe to be the most complete line offered in the U.S. and Canadian markets.
 We also provide a full range of related parts and accessories, which generates an ancillary revenue stream throughout the lifecycle of our snow and ice control equipment.
-As a result of the acquisition of Henderson, we also provide customized turnkey solutions to governmental agencies such as Departments of Transportation ("DOTs") and municipalities.
-We also believe that, with the addition of Henderson, we are now the market leader in the heavy-duty segment of the North American snow and ice control market which includes equipment for class 7 and class 8 truck chassis.
-For the years ended December 31, 2015, 2014 and 2013, 87%, 84% and 85% of our net sales were generated from sales of snow and ice control equipment, respectively, and 13%, 16% and 15% of our net sales were generated from sales of parts and accessories, respectively.
+We also provide customized turnkey solutions to governmental agencies such as Departments of Transportation ("DOTs") and municipalities.
+For the years ended December 31, 2016, 2015 and 2014, 88%, 87% and 84% of our net sales in our Work Truck Attachments segment were generated from sales of snow and ice control equipment, respectively, and 12%, 13% and 16% of our net sales in our Work Truck Attachments segment were generated from sales of parts and accessories, respectively.
 While we measure sales of parts and accessories separately from snow and ice control equipment, they are integrated with one another and are not separable.

-We sell our products through a distributor network primarily to professional snowplowers who are contracted to remove snow and ice from commercial, municipal and residential areas.
+We sell our Work Truck Attachments products through a distributor network primarily to professional snowplowers who are contracted to remove snow and ice from commercial, municipal and residential areas.
 Over the last 50 years, we have engendered exceptional customer loyalty for our products because of our ability to satisfy the stringent demands of our customers for a high degree of quality, reliability and service.
-As a result, we believe our installed base is the largest in the light truck market with over 500,000 snowplows and sand and salt spreaders in service.
-Because sales of snowplows and sand and salt spreaders are primarily driven by the need of our core end-user base to replace worn existing equipment, we believe our substantial installed base provides us with a high degree of predictable sales over any extended period of time.
+As a result, we believe our installed base is the largest in the light truck market with over 500,000 smowplows and sand and salt spreaders are primarily driven by the need of our core end-user base to replace worn existing equipment, we believe our substantial installed base provides us with a high degree of predictable sales over any extended period of time.